goraidebjyoti/NEUREQ/README_create_hardNegative.md

 ---

-## The Contribution: Why Do We Need Hard Negatives?
+## The Contribution: Why Hard Negatives are required?

 In standard Information Retrieval (IR) tasks, a model is trained using positive matches and randomly sampled "easy" negatives.
 However, clinical trial matching is highly complex.
 An "easy negative" might be a breast cancer trial for a patient with prostate cancer—a model can easily learn to discard this based on a lack of overlapping vocabulary.